 She gets a break before the night shift begins

-This isn't about you being better at soothing—it's about giving baby and mom a reset.
+This isn't about being better at soothing—it's about giving baby and mom a reset.

 What to Expect Week by Week